Yifan-Gao/Distractor-Generation-RACE/README.md

 `Note` Due to a [bug](https://github.com/explosion/spaCy/issues/1574) in spacy, the released data is different from that we used when submitting the paper.
 Experimental results can be different.

-## Run our model
-- Currently the code is available upon request.